sudoPom/CS-Notes/Year-3/Computer-Systems-COMP0019/Week-10/Threads-and-Concurrency-in-C.md

 			   void* thread_arg)
 ```

 `pthread_create` creates a new thread and executes the thread_func on that thread.
-Upon success it returns 0 abd returns a positive error code on failure.
+Upon success it returns 0 and returns a positive error code on failure.

 ```c
 pthread_exit(void *value)